Vincross/mind-documentation/APIReference/drivers/hexabody.md

 When animating a movement, duration (ms) will be passed as an argument when the distance to the new location is known, otherwise speed (cm/s for movements and degree/s for rotations) will passed.
+The range of duration is 0 ~ 9999ms.
+The duration longer than 9999ms will be set as 9999ms.

 All joint and leg positions are points in a Cartesian coordinate system.